Germany's Daimler to take minority stake in Chinese electric car venture

-BEIJING German automaker Daimler said on Thursday it will become a minority shareholder in its Chinese joint venture partner Beijing Automotive Group's (BAIC Group) [BEJINS.UL] electric vehicle subsidiary.
+BEIJING, June 1 German automaker Daimler said on Thursday it will become a minority shareholder in its Chinese joint venture partner Beijing Automotive Group's (BAIC Group) electric vehicle subsidiary.

 Daimler, which makes Mercedes-Benz brand cars, will also upgrade current JV production facilities with BAIC to produce new energy vehicles.